An Ore-type Condition for Large $k$-factor and Disjoint Perfect Matchings: Introduction

 \section{Introduction}

-To study the existence of a certain type of subgraphs in a graph is a standard topic in graph theory.
-Maybe the most famous theorem is the one proved by Dirac \cite{D52} in 1952, which is stated as every graph $G$ on $n$ vertices has a Hamilton cycle if its every vertex has degree at least $n/2$.
-Ore \cite{O60} considerably extended Dirac's theorem by considering the degree sum of every pair of nonadjacent vertices in a graph.
-A graph $G$ is said to be of \textit{Ore-type-(k)} if for every pair of nonadjacent vertices $u,v$ the degrees of $x,y$ satisfy the inequality $d(x)+d(y)\geq |G|+k$.
+To study the existence of a certain type of subgraphs in a graph is a common topic in graph theory.
+Maybe the most well-known theorem is the one proved by Dirac \cite{D52} in 1952, which is stated as every graph on $n$ vertices has a Hamilton cycle if every vertex of the graph has degree at least $n/2$.
+Ore \cite{O60} extended Dirac's theorem by considering the degree sum of every pair of nonadjacent vertices in a graph.
+A graph $G$ is said to be of \textit{Ore-type-(k)} if for every pair of nonadjacent vertices $x,y$, the degrees of $x,y$ satisfy the inequality $d(x)+d(y)\geq |G|+k$.
 Ore \cite{O63} proved that a graph is \emph{Hamiltonian-connected} if it is of Ore-type-1.
 Graphs of Ore-type-$k$ were studied by Roberts \cite{R77}.
-Since then, plenty of research were done on many different graph properties of graphs under Ore-type conditions and the variants, such as $k$-linkedness \cite{KY08,FGJPPW12}, an equitable coloring of a graph \cite{KK08}, $k$-ordered Hamiltonicity \cite{FGKLSS03}, and etc. Our note mainly concerns on the existence of disjoint perfect matchings in a graph under the Ore-type degree condition.
+Since then, plenty of research was conducted on different graph properties under Ore-type conditions and the variants, such as $k$-linkedness \cite{KY08,FGJPPW12}, an equitable coloring of a graph \cite{KK08}, $k$-ordered Hamiltonicity \cite{FGKLSS03}, and etc. Our note mainly concerns on the existence of disjoint perfect matchings in a graph under the Ore-type degree condition.

 In 1982, Win \cite{W82} posed the following conjecture on disjoint perfect matchings in a graph of Ore-type-$(k-2)$.